kube-academy/onboarding/CONTRIBUTING.md

 # Contributing to KubeAcademy
 Thanks for your interest in contributing!
 The purpose of this document to help explain various ways in which you can contribute.
 We not only need content contributions but help with process improvements and reviewing content and testing labs!

-## Mission
+## Kube Academy Mission
-At KubeAcademy, our mission is to lower the barrier to entry for anyone wanting to learn and adopt Kubernetes by providing free Kubernetes knowledge, directly from experienced practitioners.
+Our mission at Kube Academy is to lower the barrier for anyone wanting to learn and adopt Kubernetes by providing free Kubernetes knowledge, directly from experienced practitioners.

 ## Community
-KubeAcademy is built with love and passion for the Cloud Native and Kubernetes community.
-The Cloud Native ecosystem moves fast and covering each area with appropriate depth is challenging!
-We need community contributions to keep up in this fast moving space, and are looking for experienced practioners to contribute content, help with content review, and sreamline the content contribution process.
+KubeAcademy is built with a love and passion for the Cloud Native and Kubernetes communities.
+The Cloud Native ecosystem moves fast and that covering each area with appropriate depth is challenging.
+We need community contributions to keep up in this fast moving space.
+It is why we are seeking experienced practioners to contribute content, review content, and even provide input on how best to streamline the content contribution process.

 ### Eligibility
 At this time we are only able to accept course contributions from VMware employees.
 We do plan to expand elegibility in the future as we streamline our process.